|Mar 2017||Jun 2017||Sep 2017||Dec 2017||Mar 2018|

 Any major changes in methodology are posted on the website as a ‘special note’.

-QIS respondents submit an Excel template each quarter within 40 working days of the previous quarter.
+An Excel template is completed and returned each quarter by QIS respondents.
 The template is accompanied by a file that specifies procedures and definitions for survey respondents.

 Aggregate for all insurers that reported using life insurance methods.

 Aggregate for all insurers that reported using general insurance methods.